nasa/fprime/docs/UsersGuide/cmake/cmake-advanced.md

 ## Adding in New CMake Components and Deployments

 The core of a cmake build is the `CMakeLists.txt` file.
-This file specifices the files needed to build the current directory of the system.
+This file specifies the files needed to build the current directory of the system.
 In F prime each Component, Port, and Topology get a `CMakeList.txt` along with the top-level deployment directory.